 Transcription: Transcribe all medications without a UPC-labeled container and those with a UPC-labeled container that cannot be scanned successfully (as defined above).
-As you type the first few alphanumeric characters of the medication name into item (a), suggested matches may appear in the drop-down list.
+Specifically, in section (a), transcribe the unsuccessfully scanned UPC, if possible.
+If the UPC cannot be transcribed successfully, transcribe the NDC in section (a).
+The NDC is often recorded elsewhere on the medication packaging.
+If the NDC cannot be transcribed successfully, transcribe the medication name.
+As you type the first few alphanumeric characters of the UPC / NDC or medication name, suggested matches may appear in the drop-down list.
 Additional suggestions may appear as you type more.
-Start by typing 5 or 6 letters.
-If you do not see the medication you are looking for, continue typing to see if the system narrows down the list and finds the medication.
-If you are searching for a drug with multiple ingredients, it may help to switch the order of the ingredients (e.g., Lisinopril/hydrochlorothiazide is found, while hydrochlorothiazide/Lisinopril may not be found).
-If the medication name, strength, and units appear in the suggestion list and match the same information on the medication container, select them with the mouse to facilitate automatic data entry and coding.
-If you see several identical medications in the list (with identical dose and units), you may select any of the medications that match the medication you are searching for.
-If you see the correct medication name but cannot find the identical dose and units, then select the nearest dose or units available.
-If you are searching for a combination medication and are unable to find it in the suggestion list, search for and enter the individual medications if you are able to find them.
-For example, if searching for amlodipine/atorvastatin 5/40 mg/mg but are not able to find it, you can search amlodipine 5mg and atorvastatin 40mg and enter these two medications separately.
-If a match does not appear in the suggestion list as you type the medication name, then you must transcribe in section (b) the complete medication name as written on the container.
+If the medication name, strength, and units appear in the drop-down list and match the same information on the medication container, select them with the mouse to facilitate automatic data entry and coding.
+If a match does not appear in the drop-down list as you type the UPC / NDC or medication name, then you must transcribe in section (b) the complete medication name as written on the container.
 Medication labels may contain standard abbreviations (Table 1).
 In section (c), transcribe the numeric strength (weight for solids and concentration for non-solids).
 In section (d), transcribe the units that measure strength using a standard abbreviation (Table 3).
 Formatting and transcription standards are detailed below.
-If the strength and units are not available, set these to missing.
-To set an item to missing, click on the double arrows next to the item and click M. This will set the field status for the item to missing.

-Standard Format: Beginning with item 5, use the search function to find the medication in item (a), or if not found, transcribe (b) medication name as written on the container, (c) numeric strength, and (d) standard units.
+Standard Format: Beginning with item 5, transcribe all parts of (a) the numeric UPC / NDC, (b) medication name as written on the container, (c) numeric strength, and (d) standard units.
 If using the paper form, carefully transcribe medication name and units in UPPER CASE CHARACTERS (CAPITAL LETTERS).
 When necessary, use a period (.) to indicate the location of a decimal point in strength and a forward slash (/) to separate active ingredients of generic products, their respective strengths and units.
 In every case, transcribe in standard format even when the same information or a portion of the information appears in the previous item.
 Do not use ditto marks (") to indicate a repeat of the previous item.
-For any items left blank, make sure that the field does not contain any spaces, as spaces count as data in the field.
-Clear or delete all spaces in the blank field.

-Medication UPC / NDC (Items 5a-29a): Enter the medication name in (a) when it cannot be scanned successfully (as defined above) to search for the medication.
-Use the mouse to select the medication name, strength, and units from the drop down list that match the same information on the medication container.
+Medication UPC / NDC (Items 5a-29a): Transcribe the UPC / NDC in (a) when it cannot be scanned successfully (as defined above).
+Be sure to transcribe the first and last numbers of the UPC which may be found in the lower (middle or upper) left and right regions of the UPC bar code symbol (e.g. 6 and 2 in example [1], above).
+If the medication UPC/NDC is in the coding database, it will appear in the drop-down list.
+If the medication UPC / NDC does not appear in the drop-down list, transcribe the medication name in (a) and use the mouse to select the medication name, strength, and units from the drop down list that match the same information on the medication container.